 With many Parahumans killed in the war with the Ka’Hadan Dominion, or purged in riots, forced into hiding, jailed in Paragon prisons for refusing to register powers with their governments, genetically stripped of powers by the Japanese, or simply died of old age, the Golden Age of heroes had ended, and the Silver Age began.
 Slowly, over the last decade, new heroes have emerged, some working solo, some taking up the mantles of dead heroes, some slowly forming teams and gaining some limited acceptance among the populace.

 By the year 2009, superheroes have become a major daily news item.
 They had (many of them) as much status as movie stars and as many privacy problems, Legal issues, federal registration problems and often butted heads with the existing establishment who were not super powered.
 But though they were beleaguered by the establishment, to some common folks, they were also a source of a lot of hope.

-In the United States, there are four or five established superhero teams and two government teams.
+In the United States, there are 10 or 12 established superhero teams and two government teams.
 Learn about them in the characters section.

 This is the world into which your characters emerge.